hxlxmjxbbxs/shadowshell/README.md

  2) setup

-         set HOST and PORT in templates before use

-	 set HOST and PORT in handler config before use
+         set HOST and PORT in templates and handler config before use

  3) run